howerj/lfsr-vhdl/readme.md

 	}

-Alternatively, here is a veritable feast of a PNG file for both your lovely eye balls to take in an gaze upon, or to just look at, whatever:
+Alternatively, here is a veritable feast of a PNG file for both your lovely eye balls to take in and gaze upon with wonder, or to just look at, whatever:

 ![CPU State Machine](lfsr-sm.png)